LLNL/sundials/doc/shared/Install.rst

 include paths in ``PETSC_INCLUDES`` and a list of complete paths to the PETSc libraries in ``PETSC_LIBRARIES``.

-SUNDIALS has been tested with PETSc version 3.16.1.
+SUNDIALS is regularly tested with the latest PETSc versions, specifically up to version 3.18.1 as of SUNDIALS version |version|.
+SUNDIALS requires PETSc 3.5.0 or newer.

 .. _Installation.CMake.ExternalLibraries.hypre: